Investing 101: A Beginner’s Guide to Building Wealth

 Are index funds safe for beginners in index fund investing 101?

-What does Warren Buffett say about index funds in index fund investing 101?
+What does Warren Buffett say about index funds?

 Your Next Steps in Index Fund Investing 101

-• Stay Simple: Just one or two funds are all you need to begin.
+• Keep It Simple: One or two broad funds are enough to start.

-• Stay Patient: Ignore market noise, focus long-term.
+• Stay Patient: Ignore noise; focus on your plan.

 Leave a Comment